This is a difficult post to write.

 All of this language and the view of disability being a tragedy is the basis of saying that selective termination for disability can be up to 40 weeks, whereas for any other baby it is 24 weeks.
 Of course, there is more nuance than that – such as giving parents time to make decisions and the occasional lateness of an in-utero diagnosis.
 But post diagnosis parents are battered with negativity and accusing words if they consider not terminating a pregnancy.

 I’m cross that some national papers are reporting the story of the court case, that centres more around Down Syndrome and learning difficulties, as “Down Syndrome woman fails in high court battle…..”
 Heidi has a name, she hasn’t failed at anything (The judges ruled against the plea and Heidi has achieved a lot!)
 Plus, the case was brought jointly with the mum of a little boy who has Down Syndrome.

-This case has now been picked up by many Christians – not as many as the general ‘elective abortion’ debate, but quite a few.
+This case has now been picked up by many Christians – not as many as the general ‘elective abortion for disability’ debate, but quite a few.
 The ‘not as many’ part gives me some worries, but I’m not writing about that.